 Bali’s many accommodation options have breakfast included, serving up a mix of egg and fruits every morning.
 This can get a little same-y after a while, so your mind will naturally wonder to what’s being served up at the cafes outside your hotel.
 Most of these places have breakfast menus at the ready throughout the day, with an amazing selection including everything from waffles to avocado toast, with the most popular option being the super healthy Smoothie Bowls.
 Bali is full with places serving these fruit and coconut cereals, which began as Smoothie Bowls sprinkled with chia seeds.
 As for finding the best, most popular places – don’t worry, the following list should have you covered:

 Nalu is Bali’s most popular Smoothie Bowl place, and has four outlets located around Bali in Seminyak, Canggu, Bukit, and Berawa – each offering nothing but pure Smoothie Bowls on the menu.

 The problem is, that despite this many options of Smoothie Bowl goodness, the place itself isn’t so amazing to sit and eat at, and we expected a slightly more comfy, welcoming atmosphere.
 The outlet featured in the photo above, in Uluwatu, however, offered a more chill, surfer-friendly vibe than most, as it in fact functioned as a surf shack too.
-Click here for location.
+Website Click here for location.